 CLUW's National Office is located in Washington, DC and is directed by the National President.
-The National Staff consists of an Executive Director and a Field and Membership Organizer.
+The National Staff consists of an Executive Director and a Labor/Women’s Rights Advocate.

-Its governing body consists of a National Officers Council, composed of 19 women union leaders, CLUW's Presidents Emeritae, General Counsel, and a National Executive Board (NEB) elected at CLUW's Biennial Convention.
+Its governing body consists of a National Officers Council, composed of 22 women union leaders, and a National Executive Board (NEB) elected at CLUW's Biennial Convention.

-CLUW's National President is Connie Leak of the UAW.
+CLUW's National President is Elise Bryant of the Labor Heritage Foundation.

-The National Officers Council is representative of members from a diverse crosssection of unions within the organization.
-The council meets at least six times annually to act on business between Executive Board meetings and Conventions.
+The National Officers Council is representative of members from a diverse cross-section of unions within the organization and meets regularly upon call of the president.

-The National Executive Board (NEB) includes members of the National Officers Council, State Presidents, Chapter Presidents, Union Delegates and Chapter Delegates.
+The National Executive Board (NEB) includes members of the National Officers Council, State Presidents, State Vice Presidents, Chapter Presidents, Union Delegates and Chapter Delegates.
 Union and chapter delegates are elected in proportion to their membership in CLUW.
-Board meetings are held three times per year.
+Board meetings are held at least three times within the 2 year period between conventions.
 Educational conferences are usually held the day preceding each NEB meeting.

 The NEB maintains General Committees in the following areas: